Semi-Implicit Central scheme for Hyperbolic Systems of Balance Laws with Relaxed Source Term: Introduction

 Furthermore, an important key aspect of the proposed scheme is its asymptotic-preserving (AP) property.
 This feature guarantees that as the stiffness parameter tends to zero, the numerical scheme naturally transitions to a consistent discretization of the reduced (equilibrium) model without the need for modifying the time step or spatial discretization \cite{SB}.
+Moreover, we show that the proposed method is also \emph{asymptotic-accurate} (AA), in the sense that it preserves the designed second-order accuracy uniformly as $\varepsilon \to 0$, yielding a second-order consistent discretization of the equilibrium limit without order degradation.
 In other words, the scheme retains its stability and accuracy in the stiff limit, ensuring that the correct asymptotic behavior is captured even when the relaxation terms dominate.
 This property is particularly important in practical applications where explicit schemes would otherwise require extremely small time steps to maintain accuracy.
 The AP characteristic of our approach is established through both rigorous theoretical analysis and comprehensive numerical experiments, which confirm that the scheme converges to the appropriate equilibrium model as the stiffness parameter vanishes \cite{jin2010asymptotic,wanner1996solving}.
+In the AP literature, Abgrall and Torlo~\cite{AbgrallTorlo2020} propose high-order asymptotic-preserving IMEX schemes for kinetic models within a residual-distribution (RD) framework, where the temporal order is increased through a deferred-correction procedure (DeC).
+In this paper, we remain within a finite-volume central-scheme setting and obtain second-order AP/AA accuracy by integrating the stiff source through a modified trapezoidal rule with only two implicit stages, without relying on Riemann solvers or on RD/DeC machinery.